nk711/recipick/README.md

-# Search function isn't implemented
+# Search function
+- isn't implemented
+- will be in future updates

-# Toast messages are subject to be changed
+# Toast messages
+- are subject to be changed

-# Do not post inappropriate images, be sensible
+Do not post inappropriate images, be sensible

+# Intermittent Connection
-Without internet connection, users will not be able to find local nearby by supermarkets, can't add/remove ingredients from their ingredients or trolley list and will most likely experience crashes since theres no exceptions to check if the user is connected to the internet before adding something to the database
+- Without internet connection, users will not be able to find local nearby by supermarkets, can't add/remove ingredients from their ingredients or trolley list and will most likely experience crashes since theres no exceptions to check if the user is connected to the internet before adding something to the database